 Our last blog post introduced you to five of the most popular stone cuts that are used in diamond engagement rings today.
 There are many factors to consider when looking for the perfect diamond for your design – the cut determines its proportions and ability to reflect light.
-Read on to discover the characteristics and history of the remaining five cuts hopefully giving you an insight to what might be ‘the one’ for you…
+Read our guide to diamond cuts to discover the characteristics and history of the remaining five shapes hopefully giving you an insight to which might be ‘the one’ for you…

 Longer in shape but with similar sparkle to Round Cut, the Oval Cut is considered slightly ‘softer’ in its look creating an elegant finish to any ring design.
 An Oval Cut diamond can seem larger than round stones of the same carat weight due to its drawn out symmetrical appearance and large surface area.